 There are a number of redundant hard buttons on the steering wheel, and at various points on the dash, 52 in all, but the Remote Touch mouse really does reduce the need to use them.
 Like a computer mouse, Remote Touch can be adjusted for sensitivity to your preference.

-The navigation system is a sixth-generation version, with casual speech voice recognition capability for hands-free operation of audio, climate, and Bluetooth.
-The system runs from a hard disc, not a DVD, so it's faster and allegedly smarter than the previous system.
+The navigation system includes casual-speech voice recognition capability for hands-free operation of audio, climate, and Bluetooth.
+The system runs from a hard disc, not a DVD, so it's faster and allegedly smarter than a DVD system.
 Among the improvements are easier phonebook transfer, voice command access to the phonebook, and smart auto-fill when selecting destinations.

 The standard audio system has 9 speakers, a 6-disc CD changer and can play MP3 and WMA files from your iPod.
 A 12-speaker system comes with the navigation system, and a 15-speaker Mark Levinson Surround Sound system is available for those who require an audio system consistent with the very best home systems.

-The front seats now have longer cushions, with higher backrests, and are fitted with active headrests as standard equipment.
+The front seats are fitted with active headrests as standard equipment.
 The headrests are designed to adjust upward in the event of a rear-end collision, reducing whiplash.
 Because of the active headrests, rear-seat entertainment screens are independently mounted in pods behind the headrests.
 The two seven-inch LCD screens can operate separately so one passenger can play a game while another passenger watches a DVD.
 The seats are covered in fabric in standard trim, with leather and semi-aniline leather offered as available options.

 One of our test units had seats covered in the consistently flawless semi-aniline leather, and we were hard pressed to find a misplaced stitch or shadow of stain anywhere.
 In fact, the leather is so supple and uniformly perfect we first thought it must be synthetic material.
 Regardless of the covering, both front seats are 10-way adjustable, with memory, and heated/air conditioned seats are available.

-The rear seat can accommodate five and has a 40/20/40 fold-down split.
-The new design makes it easier to release one or both seats from the back, without having to walk around to the side, when loading cargo.
+The rear seat can accommodate three and has a 40/20/40 fold-down split.
+One or both seatbacks can be released from behind, while loading cargo, eliminating the need to walk around to the side of the vehicle.

 The rear seats also have a fold-down center console with a covered wood grain cupholder and separate covered storage compartment.
 The rear seats are shorter, with less reclinability than the front seats, but with good legroom for average-size adults like ourselves, much better than a seat on a 757 these days.
 There are four grab handles, one for each door.
 There are two rear air conditioning vents to cool the rear compartment.

-Cargo room behind the rear seats has been slightly increased to 40 cubic feet, enough for four average golf bags.
+Cargo room behind the rear seats is 40 cubic feet, enough for four average golf bags.

 When it comes to the interior, the hybrid 450h is essentially the same as the 350, except that the 450h has an Eco driving indicator that displays fuel economy using a bar graph.
 A hybrid system indicator replaces the tachometer to provide driving feedback.

-Out on the road, the big V6 in the RX 350 responds well to throttle.
-Part of that is the new six-speed transmission, which has a lower first-gear ratio than the old five-speed, so it gets the RX quickly up to speed for merging or highway entry.
-Lexus told us to expect 0-60 times in the neighborhood of 7.4 seconds, and a quarter mile time of 15.8, and that's about the way it felt.
+The 2012 RX 350 responds well to throttle out on the road.
+Part of that is the big 3.5-liter V6, part of it is the 6-speed transmission.
+The 6-speed automatic has a lower first-gear ratio than the typical 5-speed, so it gets the RX quickly up to velocity for merging or highway entry.
+Lexus told us to expect 0-60 acceleration times in the neighborhood of 7.7 seconds, and a quarter mile time of 15.7, and that's about the way it felt.
 We didn't go there, but top speed is electronically limited to 112 mph.

 The RX 350 is not built for road racing, but more for passenger comfort.
-The new rear suspension, a double-wishbone independent, has a lot to do with that.
+The double-wishbone independent rear suspension has a lot to do with that.
 Still, it has a nice, clean turn-in and good lateral grip for an SUV.
-The new RX is just a little longer than the old model, and stands 2.6 inches wider, so there is a noticeable gain in agility.
+Here's where its genuinely wide track (a little over 64 inches in front, a little under in the rear) contributes noticeably to agility.

 Regardless of the tire choice, we found it easy to maintain a conversation using a low tone of voice at normal speeds.
 Lexus pioneered the science of quietness in a car, with the result that almost all cars are significantly quieter than they were five years ago.
-New tricks, such as optimized wheelwell damping coatings and fender liners, have been incorporated into the new RX.
+New tricks, such as optimized wheelwell damping coatings and fender liners, have been incorporated into the RX.
 The underbody of the car has also received attention against wind noise.
-And the addition of a sixth gear in the transmission has allowed for quieter cruising, with less engine noise, on the highway.
+And the sixth gear in the transmission allows for ultra-quiet cruising, with less engine noise, on the highway.

-Steering effort is light, but seems better proportioned than past electric steer-by-wire systems we've tested.
-It's more accurate than before, especially at the center.
-The new power-assist logic is based on vehicle speed.
+Steering effort is light, and proportioned electronically, with power-assist logic based on vehicle speed.
 The slower you go, the less effort required, so it can be just as appropriate in the parking lot as in the fast lane on the way to Las Vegas.
 Lexus uses the electric steering system on a number of its vehicles, because it reduces drag on the motor and thus, improves fuel economy.
 It's also more compact, so there are packaging advantages, and once you have a computer controlling steering, you can add VDIM.